Skip to main content

 5

-• Pat chicken* dry with paper towels; season all over with salt and pepper. • Heat a drizzle of oil in a large pan over medium-high heat.
+• Pat chicken* dry with paper towels and season all over with salt and pepper. • Heat a drizzle of oil in a large pan over medium-high heat.
 Add chicken and cook until browned and cooked through, 3-5 minutes per side. • Add sweet soy mixture and simmer until thickened, turning chicken to coat, 1-2 minutes.
 Remove pan from heat.
 TIP: If sauce begins to thicken too quickly, reduce heat to medium.

 Finish & Serve